 In addition, parents of boys often have questions about circumcision.

 Parents who chose to circumcise their baby boy at the hospital after birth often want to know tips for helping it heal correctly.
 Those who chose not to circumcise may ask how to keep their baby’s penis clean.
-And those who are undecided often want to know why babies are circumcised, where and how long the procedure takes place, and more.
+And those who are undecided often want to know the pros and cons of circumcision, where and how long the procedure takes place, and more.

 If you’re still considering whether to circumcise, start by calling your insurance company before your appointment.
 This can help you understand what kind of coverage you have.